Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 AT&T vs. Public Service Communications | Plans & Pricing

-Below are the current internet plans and pricing details for AT&T, sourced directly from FCC-mandated machine-readable broadband labels to ensure transparency and accuracy.
+Below are the current internet plans and pricing details for AT&T, drawn from our independently maintained pricing database.
+The source and verification date for each provider's plans are noted beneath the table.
 Unfortunately, Public Service Communications has not complied with FCC requirements to provide their broadband label data, limiting transparency and the ability for consumers to make direct comparisons.

 AT&T Internet Plans & Pricing